-Growing up, my family experienced many financial restraints - that's my fancy way of saying that we were poor.
+Growing up, my family experienced many financial restraints—that's my fancy way of saying we were poor.

 Since my children were just wee ones, I’ve used books to educate them about different cultures and customs around the world.

-Here's how to use books to give kids global experiences when you aren't traveling.
+Here are three simple ways to use books to give kids global experiences without travel:

 1. Look for children's books that promote cultural diversity and have global themes.

 One of the simplest ways to use books to give your child a global experience at home, is to find ones with themes that your sons or daughters may already have an interest in.
 If they love sports, find books about their favorite game and learn about a player that comes from another part of the world.
 Basketball and baseball are now international sports with players hailing from all over the globe.
 Next, expand their interests by researching a sport that may not be common in your country.

 For example, cricket is not widely played in the United States, but is loved in certain countries in Africa, South Asia and the Caribbean.
 It is also popular in Australia and the UK, where it originated.
 Soccer is considered the world's most popular sport, and you can find so many children's books about it that have global themes.

 When the girls were little, I swore that they would never love princesses—boy was I wrong!
 Because I want to teach my children to follow after their own passions, I fully embraced their princess craze!
 We watched all the movies, they had the cups and plates and wore multiple princess dresses per day.

 They went to Target in them, they searched for bugs in them—they even slept in their dresses on occasion.
 They were hardcore about their princess affections.
 You can even use "the princess phase" to give your children global exposure.
 Not all princesses are mermaids with red hair or locked in a castle with a beast and an enchanted rose.

 "The Water Princess" is based on supermodel, Georgie Badiel’s, childhood and is the story of a young girl's desire to bring clean water to her village.